 Project in Practice is an internship in the brewing industry giving a unique opportunity to follow the way from the raw materials through brewing, wort, fermentation, filtration to packaging and utility services.
 Scandinavian School of Brewing (SSB) have cooperation with breweries in Denmark, Norway, Sweden and Finland.
 In these countries SSB arrange the programme for the internship for you.
 In other countries (USA, UK, etc.) we assist you once you have established a contact.

-This internship lasts for 9 weeks and covers the 6 areas: 1) Malting; 2) Production of wort; 3) Fermentation and finishing; 4) Packaging; 5) Softy drinks and mineral water; 6) Utilities (cooling, CO2, heat energy, compressed air, fresh and waste water treatment).
+This internship lasts for 9 weeks and covers production of wort, fermentation and beer processing, packaging and might also include soft drinks, mineral water and utilities (cooling, CO2, heat energy, compressed air, fresh and waste water treatment).
 The first two days of the course will be a condensed introduction to beer brewing.

-A report covering all areas must be sent to SSB for approval.
+A report must be sent to SSB for approval.
 During the period the student is recommended to send part reports for comments.

 The course responsible for this project in practice acts as supervisor and is responsible for 1) guiding the student in connection with the application for pre-authorization and the drawing up of a collaboration agreement with the host; 2) giving the student guidance throughout the project stay and 3) assessing the project report at the end of the project period.

 Students will follow work and gain insight into processes of

 beer brewing and - processing, beverage packaging and beverage

-- Identify and describe the processes in a standard brewery, malting plant and beverage plant at a practical level, in small, medium and/or large size breweries.
+- Identify and describe the processes in a standard brewery and beverage plant at a practical level, in a small, medium or large size brewery.

 - Demonstrate knowledge with respect to construction of a brewery and the processes taking place there.